 In-house Remote Hands: Ask the data center if they have 24/7 engineers on site in case something urgent needs to be done.
 Also inquire if these remote hands are 3rd party or not, as this could end up being more costly to your enterprise.
 HostDime’s remote hands are in-house and available around the clock, including all holidays, and even during natural disasters.
 This eliminates a need for you to send your own I.T. staff to the data center to perform tasks that we can easily handle.

 Security of the Facility: Your data is paramount to your enterprise.
-When you outsource this from your location, you better be sure you are keeping it with a provider who has undertaken the right security measures and certifications.
+When you outsource this from your location, you should be sure you are keeping it with a provider who has undertaken the right security measures and has the necessary certifications.
 This is another reason to tour the data center.
 If you can get to your server without an escort, pass code, etc, who else may be able to get to your server easily?
-Look and see if video cameras are keeping an eye over the cabinets.
+Look and see if video cameras are keeping a watchful eye over the cabinets.

-HostDime designed purpose-built and privately-owned data centers in Florida, USA as well as Mexico, Colombia and Brazil, and operates data centers in partner facilities in Hong Kong, India, the United Kingdom, and the Netherlands.
+HostDime designed purpose-built and privately-owned data centers in Florida, USA as well as Mexico, Colombia and Brazil, and operates data centers in partner facilities in Hong Kong, India, and the United Kingdom.